SAP-archive/cloud-espm-v2/README.md

  **Note!
 The application name must be "espm", else the above URL will change based on the application name given during deployment**

-   - Deploy the application in your SAP Cloud Platform Trial account.
+   - Deploy the application in your SAP Business Technology Platform Trial account.

 1.Go to HCP Cockpit --> Click on Java Application under Applications --> Click on Deploy Application